----DRUG INTERACTIONS-----
+-----DRUG INTERACTIONS-----

-- Antihypertensive Drugs: Monitor blood pressure.
+- Antihypertensive Drugs: Monitor blood pressure and heart.
 Adjust dosage of antihypertensive drug as needed.
-(7.1) - Halogenated Anesthetics: Avoid use of Ritalin or Ritalin-SR on the day of surgery if halogenated anesthetics will be used.
+(7.1) - Halogenated Anesthetics: Avoid use of Ritalin LA on the day of surgery if halogenated anesthetics will be used.
 (7.1)

 See 17 for PATIENT COUNSELING INFORMATION and Medication Guide.